How to Moisturize Skin Under Beard

 Besides, regular brushing will help evenly distribute the natural oils that your skin produces, making your hair softer.
 Brushing your hair daily in the same direction will also make it accustomed to growing in the same direction, allowing you to style your beard your way.

-UncleTony beard oil is infused with an exclusive formula made in France which meets your beard’s daily maintenance requirements.
-This all-in-one solution caters to a number of requirements of maintaining and growing a healthy beard.
+UncleTony beard oil is infused with an exclusive formula made in France, which meets your beard’s daily maintenance requirements.
+This all-in-one solution caters to a number of requirements for maintaining and growing a healthy beard.

-- Facial hair moisturizer: Just like the hair on your head, facial hair can become brittle, dry and lustreless when exposed to the blistering sun, whipping wind and elements like bathing soap, shower gel and body shampoo.
-UncleTony beard oil contains organic sunflower oil which helps to naturally rehydrate and soften your wild mane.
+Just like the hair on your head, facial hair can become brittle, dry, and lustreless when exposed to the blistering sun, whipping wind, and elements like bathing soap, shower gel, and body shampoo.
+UncleTony beard oil contains organic sunflower oil, which helps to naturally rehydrate and soften your wild mane.

-- Skin nourishment: Dryness, dandruff and itchy skin are common symptoms of growing a beard, but you don’t have to put up with them as long as you apply UncleTony beard oil on your facial hair.
-It contains sweet almond oil as a common ingredient which is rich in oleic acid – a fatty acid with nutritive value which helps to prevent moisture loss, irritated and chapped skin.
+Dryness, dandruff, and itchy skin are common symptoms of growing a beard, but you don’t have to put up with them as long as you apply UncleTony beard oil on your facial hair.
+It contains sweet almond oil as a common ingredient, which is rich in oleic acid – a fatty acid with a nutritive value that helps to prevent moisture loss, and irritated and chapped skin.

-- Pleasant Masculine scent: The odour of your sweat, the food you eat, and other environmental aromas can easily get trapped in your otherwise healthy beard and make it feel dirty and unkept.
-Scented with light and naturally aromatic ingredients, UncleTony beard oil comes to the rescue of a bad-smelling beard and masks the unpleasant beard odours with masculine fragrances.
+The odor of your sweat, the food you eat, and other environmental aromas can easily get trapped in your otherwise healthy beard and make it feel dirty and unkempt.
+Scented with light and natural aromatic ingredients, UncleTony beard oil comes to the rescue of a bad-smelling beard and masks the unpleasant beard odors with masculine fragrances.

-In order for your moisturizer or beard oil to fully work its magic, it is important that it penetrates your skin.
-Applying a moisturizer or other beard care products on a skin with dirt, debris and natural oil build-ups, can result in clogged pores and reduce the effectiveness of the product.
+In order for your moisturizer or beard oil to fully work its magic, it is important that it penetrate your skin.
+Applying a moisturizer or other beard care products on the skin with dirt, debris, and natural oil build-ups, can result in clogged pores and reduce the effectiveness of the product.
 That said, washing your face thoroughly before moisturizing is an inevitable part of beard care and maintenance.

-Now, giving your beard a good wash doesn’t mean cleansing it with a good amount of quality shampoo or a bathing soap or whatever fancy cleansing product you get your hands on.
+Now, giving your beard a good wash does not mean cleansing it with a good amount of quality shampoo or bathing soap, or whatever fancy cleansing product you get your hands on.